Contract for Services Employment Permit

 This test will generally need to be complied with although there are exceptions.

-The employer has to meet this test by offering the role, firstly, to Irish or EEA European Economic Area nationals, which can be done via advertisements in a national paper, to the Eures employment network, and a local paper or a jobs website also, for separately required time periods.
+The employer has to meet this test by offering the role, firstly, to Irish or EEA European Economic Area nationals, which can be done via advertisements in a national paper, to the Eures employment network, and a local paper for separately required time periods.

 Application fees are €500 for a contract less than 6 months and then €1,000 for contract up to 24 months.